-- complete, with a "B" or better average, all requirements stated in the degree plan within the curriculum appropriate to the Administration/Supervision or Educational Technology Leadership concentration chosen by he student; - 2. be recommended for the degree by the student's graduate coordinator; - satisfactorily complete a comprehensive examination.
+- 2. be recommended for the degree by the student's graduate coordinator; - 3. satisfactorily complete a comprehensive examination.
 The format of the examination will be determined by the student's committee.

 The Department of Education Leadership and Technology establishes the specific date, time and procedures for administering the examination.
 The comprehensive examination may not be administered prior to the semester in which the student is scheduled to complete all course work in the degree plan.
 A candidate who fails the examination may be required to complete one or more courses or other activities to make up deficiencies as determined by the student's graduate committee before requesting a second examination.
 No candidate will be permitted a third attempt of the comprehensive examination.